Chowderfish/SWEN422_A2/README.md

 4. Use `expo start` in the 'fling' directory to start the app.
 5. View the app using the [Android / iOS Expo app](https://expo.io/tools) by scanning the QR code from the CLI.

+**Note: we have had some issues and unexpected variability between devices - the best experience is seen on iOS devices if possible**

 ## React Native Game Engine
 https://github.com/bberak/react-native-game-engine